DecodEPFL/eiv-grid-id/README.md

 This project relies on Python 3.8 or above.
 To get started, first install python and pip.
-Then download or clone this repository, and unzip the archive `data/profiles/load_profiles.zip`.
+Then download or clone this repository, and unzip the archive `load_profiles.zip`.
-Make sure the files are unzipped in the same folder and not in a new one.
-It should give you two large `.npy` files that you can leave in this folder.
+It should give you two large `.npy` files that you need to place in the folder `data/profiles/`.

 Make sure you are in the correct venv
 (if your python install is encapsulated in one) using